Pervasive Developmental Disorders (PDDs)

 How Are Pervasive Developmental Disorders Diagnosed? continued...

 If no physical disorder is found, the child may be referred to a specialist in childhood development disorders, such as a child and adolescent psychiatrist or psychologist, pediatric neurologist, developmental-behavioral pediatrician, or other health professionals who are specially trained to diagnose and treat PDDs.
 The doctor bases his or her diagnosis on the child's level of development and the child's speech and behavior, including his or her play and ability to socialize with others.
-The doctor often seeks input from the child's parents, teachers, and other adults who are familiar with the child's symptoms.
+The doctor often seeks input from the child's parents, teachers, and other adults who are familiar with the child in different environments and recognize the child’s symptoms.

-Developmental testing, mental and neuorlogical examinations, as well as parent and teacher input will all be used to make the diagnosis.
+Developmental testing, mental and neurological examinations, as well as parent and teacher input, will all be used to make the diagnosis.

 How Are Pervasive Developmental Disorders Treated?